EvoCourtney/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Courtney holds a Master’s degree in Psychology from The University of Texas at Austin.
-Her research focuses on studying aspects of men's and women's sexuality using evolutionary theory and cross-cultural methodologies.
+Courtney's research focuses on studying aspects of men's and women's sexuality using evolutionary theory and cross-cultural methodologies.
 Specifically, her interests include individual and cultural differences in sexual disgust, religiosity, and moral norms surrounding sexual behavior.
 Courtney will graduate with a Ph.D. in Psychology from The University of Texas in May 2022.